-For the bowls
+- For the bowls

 - 3 cups cooked rice

-- 2 large bell peppers, thinly sliced
+- 2 bell peppers thinly sliced

 - 1 tablespoon avocado oil

-- ⅓ cup chopped green onions (optional)
+- ⅓ cup chopped green onions

 These teriyaki meatball bowls are simple, wholesome, and full of flavor.
 Plus, they're a great choice for a weeknight meal (just like this one-pot chicken alfredo) and you can even prep the meatballs ahead of time!